wei-py/app/ios/BUILD_FIXES.md

 # iOS Build Fixes Documentation

-This document explains the fixes we've implemented to resolve common build issues in the iOS project, particularly focusing on the Xcode version and code signing errors.
+This document explains the fixes we've implemented to resolve common build issues in the iOS project, particularly focusing on Xcode version, code signing, and Fastfile configuration errors.

 ## Table of Contents
 - [Issue Summary](#issue-summary)